DCuadra85/refactoring_code/README.md

 # Code Refactor

 This repository is where I refactor existing code to get it up to date.
+There is no changes to the visual aesthetic of the original webpage that is generated from the HTML and CSS code provided.
 The following actions were performed:

 * The code was set to meet accessibility standards.
 * Restructure the HTML.